Blog Layout

 Despite being a simpler design, bus topology still has its place in modern networking.
 Its cost-effective and straightforward nature makes it suitable for specific scenarios where complex infrastructure isn’t necessary.

-low cost and ease of installation.
+Bus topology is commonly used in small networks due to its low cost and ease of installation.
 Some typical applications include:

 While bus topology may not be as common in larger, modern networks, its simplicity makes it ideal for budget-friendly and low-maintenance networking solutions in smaller settings.